fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.iswin.org/2021/06/02/Vcenter-Server-CVE-2021-21985-RCE-PAYLOAD/">-Vcenter Server CVE-2021-21985</a>

+<a href="https://infosecwriteups.com/otp-bypass-and-account-takeover-using-response-manipulation-685ad4e1ea76">-OTP bypass and Account takeover using response manipulation</a>

 <a href="https://medium.com/@vkmrocks1000/pre-denial-of-service-set-up-2fa-on-unverified-account-8399af52ea2d">-Pre-Denial Of Service (set-up 2FA on unverified account)</a>

 <a href="https://blog.yeswehack.com/yeswerhackers/how-exploit-graphql-endpoint-bug-bounty/">-How to exploit GraphQL endpoint: introspection, query, mutations & tools</a>